codingsoo/codingsoo.github.io/_pages/about.md

 - **AI Agents** for automated software development
 - **Software Engineering** tools and best practices
 - **Machine Learning Systems** at scale

-## Current Work

-At AWS AI, I'm part of the team developing Amazon Q Developer, an AI-powered assistant that helps developers build, debug, and maintain applications.
-I focus on creating intelligent agents that can understand code context, generate high-quality code, and assist with complex software engineering tasks.

 ## Background